goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

      2. Click on the "Create specification" button, enter label "modeling_testing".
      3. In the "Vocabulary sources" select Wikidata and click on the button "save".
 2. Iterate over the domain descriptions listed below from top to bottom and do:
-   1. At the top the data specification page, click on the "Create data structure" button.
+   1. At the top of the data specification page, click on the "Create data structure" button.
    2. At the top right corner, click on the "Set root element".
    3. Into the input box, copy the IRI of the root class.
    4. Select the class by clicking on it.
    5. Start modeling the data structure by clicking on the `(+)` button next to the class name.
 The button opens a surroundings dialog.
       - Select appropriate properties, then click confirm.
-      - Repeat on the added properties until you are satisfied.
+      - Repeat on the added properties associations until you are satisfied.
       - Model the domain for 10 minutes maximum.
       - [A guide how to use the dialogs]()
-   6. When you are finished or the time expires, click on the button "Back to specification manager" in the right upper corner.
+   6. When you are finished or the time expires, click on the button "Back to specification manager" in the left upper corner.
 3. After you finish all the modeling tasks, fill in the questionare below.

 **Domain descriptions**: